Each year, our Board of Shareholders nominate a charity for our team to support.

 How we are supporting Headway Nottingham

-In the next 12 months we will be hosting our annual charity events; the Scape Group Golf Day in June and the Charity Quiz in October, alongside several other events to raise awareness of brain injuries, and fundraising events to generate vital funds to help the charity support even more people, when they need it the most.
-Below are some images from the team’s events last year:
+Over the year, we have raised over £17,600 for Headway Nottingham through a variety of charity events including the Scape Group Golf Day in June and the Charity Quiz in October, alongside several other events to raise awareness of brain injuries, and events to generate vital funds to help the charity support even more people, when they need it the most.
+Below are some images of the team during these fantastic events.